Egep39/cljs-str/README.md

 # CLJS str

-A more efficient alternative for CLJS `str` that emits compile time optimized template strings in JS.
+A more efficient alternative for CLJS `str` that emits optimizable JS code.

 ## Usage: